5 steps to creating a foolproof IT disaster recovery plan

 • Recovery: The measures you implement to go back to normal operations

-5 steps to create a disaster recovery plan
+5 steps to create an IT disaster recovery plan

 Here are five steps to creating a solid DRP that can minimize the damage when any incident occurs: